 20 MERCANTILE WCB v.
-1654 Metropolitan Food Corp. et al. 194 \$22,182,504 WCB has made a motion for default judgment against the defaulting defendants which is currently pending with the Court.
-WCB also successfully defeated a motion to dismiss filed by two defendants.
-There is presently no discovery schedule in place.
-A total of approximately 13 litigating defendants remain in the action.
+1654 Metropolitan Food Corp. et al. 194 \$22,182,504 WCB has made a motion for default judgment against the defaulting defendants which was granted pending an inquest on damages.
+Scheduling Order secured with motion practice and discovery to follow.
+Presently 6 defendants remain in the action.
 21 Team Transportation WCB v.
 A&D Transport Service Inc., et al. WCB v.
 Almeida Oil Co.
 Inc., et al. 317 \$22,664,156 Motion for default judgment has been granted in both the actions and judgments have been entered against the defaulting defendants.
-WCB has continued to engage in settlement discussions/efforts with the remaining defendants.
-There is presently no discovery schedule in place in either action.
-A total of approximately 37 litigating defendants remain in both actions.
+Scheduling order secured in the first action with motion practice and discovery to follow.
+A total of approximately 34 defendants remain in the first action.
+The WCB has either taken a default or settled with all of the defendants in the second action and, as such, that matter is fully resolved pending formal discontinuance by the court.
 22 McDonalds Trust WCB v.
-18 Demars Blvd., Inc., et al. 46 \$2,087,292 Action recently commenced and service of the Summons with Notice has been completed.
-Awaiting appearances from the named defendants.
+18 Demars Blvd., Inc., et al. 46 \$2,087,292 WCB completed service of the Summons with Notice and has subsequently entered into a number of settlements with named-defendants.
+WCB expects to make a motion for default judgment against the non-appearing defendants within the next sixty days.